 Do copays count toward deductibles?

 Copayments generally don’t contribute to a deductible.
 However, some insurance plans won’t charge a copay until after your deductible is met.
 Once that happens, your provider may charge a copay as well as coinsurance, which is another out-of-pocket expense.
 Other plans may charge copayments from the get-go, even as you’re still working toward your deductible.
 Certain services can also have a copay associated with them, but no other expenses.
-For instance, some plans might charge a copay for a standard doctor visit appointment, but you wouldn’t have to pay anything more than that, even if you hadn’t hit your deductible yet.
-Keep in mind, some preventive services must be fully covered, so pay special attention to that subset of care when reviewing your policy.1
+For instance, some plans might charge a copay for a standard doctor visit appointment, but you won’t have to pay anything more than that, even if you haven’t hit your deductible yet.
+Keep in mind, that some preventive services must be fully covered, so pay special attention to that subset of care when reviewing your policy.1

-Copayment vs. deductible in action
+Copay vs. deductible in action

-His $100 copay doesn’t count toward his deductible, but the $400 payment for the x-rays does.
+Even though his $100 copay didn’t count toward his deductible, the $400 payment for the X-rays did.
 He’s now that much closer to meeting his deductible and having his plan start to pay.
 Remember, this is just an example.
 The numbers for an actual insurance policy may differ.2 When reviewing your options during open enrollment, always carefully read the terms, so you know what you’re signing up for.